musikid/gsoc/proposal.md

 We want to adopt a similar approach, with some nuances, however.

-Since we want to be able to list the tests, collecting them in a function seems more troublesome.
+Since we want to be able to list the tests, collecting them in a function seems troublesome.
 Instead, we will collect them in a slice, along with/within a structure for easing listing them.
-The structure could be constructed using an attribute macro, or plain syntax if I'm running out of time.

 ### Test runner